WETR

-WETR (760 kHz) is a commercial AM radio station in Knoxville, Tennessee.
-It airs a talk radio format and is owned by Thomas Moffit, Jr. The studios are on East Magnolia Avenue in Knoxville.
+WETR (760 AM) is a commercial radio station licensed to Knoxville, Tennessee, United States, that operates during the daytime hours only.
+Owned by Thomas Moffit, Jr., it features a conservative talk format.
+Studios are located on East Magnolia Avenue in Knoxville.

-By day, WETR is powered at 2,400 watts non-directional.
-But because 760 AM is a clear channel frequency reserved for Class A WJR Detroit, WETR's AM transmitter operates during the daytime hours only.
-Programming is heard around the clock on WETR's FM translator W222BA at 92.3 MHz in Karns, Tennessee, operating with a smaller coverage area.
+Programming is heard around the clock on low-power FM translator W222BA at 92.3 MHz in Karns, Tennessee, operating with a smaller coverage area.